Dense phases of emergent systems, such as constrained complex networks,

 constraints.
 Such an analysis has been undertaken by the group of

-Richard Kenyon, Charles Radin, Kui Ren and Lorenzo Sadun, on entropy singularities, the edge/triangle system, multipodal structure,
+Richard Kenyon, Charles Radin, Kui Ren and Lorenzo Sadun, on entropy singularities, the edge/triangle system I, the edge/triangle system II, multipodal structure,

 order-disorder transitions and oversaturated networks.
 There is also a related asymptotic analysis of large permutations undertaken by the group of Richard Kenyon, Daniel Kral, Charles Radin and Peter Winkler: permutations with fixed pattern densities, and a review of phases in general combinatorial systems.